 This resource was developed for health professionals to provide general information on accessing CGM products through the NDSS, how you can help people applying for access, details about eligibility criteria and how to complete Continuous and Flash Glucose Monitoring Access forms.

 Continuous and flash glucose monitoring booklet

-This booklet aims to provide information for health professionals about fully subsidised continuous glucose monitoring devices.
+This booklet aims to provide information for health professionals about fully subsidised continuous and flash glucose monitoring devices.

-- Continuous glucose monitoring booklet: information for health professionals
+- Continuous and flash glucose monitoring booklet: information for health professionals

 Indications for use